 Slow cooker pot roastBon appetit

-There's nothing more classic or satisfying to eat during the fall and winter than a pot roast.
+There's nothing more classic or satisfying than a pot roast.
 It's also incredibly easy to make in your slow cooker.
 This pot roast recipe by Bon Appetit is traditional and easy to make on your own.
 You can substitute the beer for wine or a grainy mustard for the tomato paste.
 This recipe is a great foundation to customize with your preferences (such as chuck roast, leeks, or potatoes), as well as your favorite spices, oils, and condiments.